KenKundert/avendesora/README.rst

 conveniently provide access to a wide variety of information about your accounts, including its secrets such as passwords.
-Account values can be displayed, copied to the clipboard, or automatically typed into running applications such as you web browser or terminal windows.
+Account values can be displayed, copied to the clipboard, or automatically typed into running applications such as your web browser or terminal windows.
 Avendesora can also open accounts in your web browser, automatically recognize which account to use based on the window title, and warn you if the browser is not using encryption when you go to enter your password.